Back pain can be relieved.

 Nerve Stretches For Lower Back

 As with beginning any new exercise, start off slowly with a very gentle stretch.
 Stop if you have any increase in lower back pain or sciatic pain down your leg.
-If unsure whether you should perform these stretches please call Flex Physical Therapy at (800) 930-8803 and speak to one of our back pain specialists.
-And if you would like to set up a Free Discovery Session with one of our back pain specialists, click here.
+If unsure whether you should perform these stretches, please call Flex Physical Therapy at (800) 930-8803 and speak to one of our back pain specialists.
+And if you would like to set up a Breakthrough Exam with one of our back pain specialists.